Review the FSC Fact Sheet

 This Standard sets out the principles to be adopted in the valuation of Scheme assets and liabilities and provides guidance in the interpretation and application of those principles.
 The Standard prescribes, among other things, standards relating to independence, market values, the existence of properly regulated markets and valuation frequency.
 Standard No. 9 has been subject to substantial revisions, transitional arrangements apply.
 The new Standard is mandatory for all members from 1 July 2007.
 In the meantime, Financial Services Council members should comply fully with either the old Standard or the new Standard.
 Members are welcomed to comply with the new Standard before the effective date.

 PRESENTATION OF RETURNS INFORMATION: SUPER & NON-SUPER INVESTMENT (REPEALED)

 This Standard has been repealed in accordance with the Board's decision to repeal Standard 6B: Calculation of Returns: Superannuation Investment Options.

 PRESENTATION OF PAST PERFORMANCE INFORMATION & VISUAL PROMOTIONS

-The main features of this Standard are: To specify standards to be adopted by Financial Services Council an member in the promotion of its Financial Products and Services; as well as provide guidance in the interpretation and application of those standards.
+The main features of this Standard are: To specify standards to be adopted by a Financial Services Council member in the promotion of its Financial Products and Services; as well as provide guidance in the interpretation and application of those standards.

 STANDARD NO. 11